 Institutional conflicts of interest

-If you are aware of your employer having any financial interest in, or conflict with, the subject matter or materials discussed in your manuscript, please provide additional detail in your covering letter to the editor.
+Similarly, if you are aware of your employer having any financial interest in, or conflict with, the subject matter or materials you discuss in your manuscript, please provide additional detail in your covering letter to the editor.

-You should also include a relevant disclosure statement with the text of your article, in conjunction with any acknowledgments and details of funders.
+You should also include a relevant disclosure statement with the text of your article.
+You can do this in conjunction with any acknowledgments and details of funders.